Recruitment Process Outsourcing: Everything You Should Know

 RPO Models

-Each company has its talent challenges — some want to improve their candidate experience, and others to shorten their time to hire.
+Each company has its talent challenges—some want to improve their candidate experience, and others to shorten their time to hire.
 The best RPO provider will assess your circumstances, pinpoint the core issues, and tailor a solution for your specific needs.
 Most of these solutions will fall under one of these three models:

 Enterprise RPO

-Also known as full-service RPO or fully outsourced RPO, enterprise RPO involves outsourcing all your recruiting functions to an RPO provider.
+Also known as full-service RPO or fully outsourced RPO, enterprise RPO involves outsourcing all your recruitment functions to an RPO provider.
 Your RPO partner will design and implement a recruitment and hiring program that meets your needs.
 They'll also be responsible for:

 • Defining and meeting all metrics for your company